bit-apps-pro/bit-assist-wp/readme.txt

 8. Custom CSS: Bit Assist (WordPress chat plugin) allows you to customize your chat widget by adding your own custom CSS.
 This means you can tailor the appearance of your chat widget to fit easily with your website’s design and branding.
 By utilizing this feature, you can make your chat widget stand out and attract the attention of your website visitors.
 With the ability to add your own CSS, you can create a unique and eye-catching button that enhances your customer’s chat experience.
 Bit Assist (WordPress chat plugin) gives you the flexibility to customize your chat widget and make it truly your own.

-9. Copy or duplicate chat widget: With Bit Assist‘s widget duplication feature, you can easily create multiple chat widget that contain WhatsApp, Facebook Messenger, chat, Instagram, Telegram, chat, Snapchat, Call, SMS or any other channel. with the same chat button and settings as your existing widget.
+9. Copy or duplicate chat widget: With Bit Assist‘s widget duplication feature, you can easily create multiple chat widget that contain WhatsApp, Facebook Messenger, Instagram, Telegram, Snapchat, Call, SMS or any other channel. with the same chat button and settings as your existing widget.
 This is a great time-saving tool for those who want to have multiple chat widget with identical configurations.
 Simply duplicate your existing chat widget and customize it to suit your needs.
 By using this feature, you can easily add chat functionality to multiple websites and provide better customer service to your website visitors.
 But you can not use multiple widget on the same website right now.

-10. More Coming Soon
+10. Google Analytics (GTM: click track): With this feature, you can track the click details with Google Tag Manager.
+You have to activate the feature and configure the Google Tag Manager to track your website.

+11. Widget Analytics: Dedicated analytics feature of Bit Assist, by which you can track the visitor count, click count and also the click rate that will help you to decide which channel is getting more leads and will help you to make decisions about selecting a perfect channel for your website and attracting more customers.
+For example, you have created multiple channels like Whatsapp, Facebook Messenger, Telegram etc. Now, with the help of our analytics feature, you can track the number of users who visit the website but never click the WhatsApp or Messenger channel or how many times they click.

 ## 🌐 DESCRIPTION OF ALL CHANNELS: